Snawoot/Snawoot.github.io/ppp-over-http2/README.md

 Script /etc/ppp/ip-up finished (pid 47520), status = 0x0
 ```

-## Checking out
+## Checking Out

-Let's confirm we have achieved both datagram forwarding and traffic goes through remote server.
-We can go and chat directly with DNS echo server and see which IP address we've used to reach it:
+Let's confirm we've achieved both datagram forwarding and that traffic goes through the remote server.
+You can contact a DNS echo server directly and see which IP address you use to reach it:

 ```sh
 dig +trace TXT whoami.ds.akahelp.net | grep -P 'IN\s+TXT'
 ```

-It should output IP address of the machine on the remote end of tunnel.
+It should output the IP address of the machine at the remote end of the tunnel.

 Now, the speed.
 Here's my result:

 ![speedtest](speedtest.png)

-Not bad, as for TCP-carried tunnel.
+Not bad, considering it's a TCP-carried tunnel.

 ## Bonus

 But we can make it even weirder!
-Initially PPP was used for communication over serial line, often carried over phone line with the help of mode.
-Typically modem was connected to serial port of computer (tty for pppd) and some program had to prepare it for actual data transfer: send AT commands to modem, dial some number, maybe even send login-password over the line before PPP session can be started.
-We can do it like that too.
+Initially, PPP was used for communication over serial lines, often carried over phone lines using a modem.
+Typically, the modem was connected to the computer's serial port (tty for pppd), and some program would to prepare it for actual data transfer, sending AT commands to the modem, dialing a number, maybe even sending a username-password over the line before the PPP session can be started.
+We can do something similar.

-We can skip use of dumbproxy on the client and go for just `openssl` command line utility in conjunction with the `chat` program used for setting up modem and expecting responses from it.
+We can skip using dumbproxy on the client and instead use the `openssl` command line utility in conjunction with the `chat` program, which was typically used for setting up modem and expecting responses from it.

 pppd peer config becomes

-/etc/ppp/peers/vpn-lite:
+**/etc/ppp/peers/vpn-lite:**

 ```
 nodetach